SilentSword123456/ICare/README.md

 # Instalation

-Head over to https://github.com/SilentSword123456/ICare/releases/latest.
-Download it, and then run it (it doesn't need Admin privileges).
+You can download [the installer](https://github.com/SilentSword123456/ICare/releases/latest/download/ICare-win-Setup.exe) or the [portable version](https://github.com/SilentSword123456/ICare/releases/latest/download/ICare.exe) from the release page.
+Once you download and run it (it doesn't need
+Admin privileges) the dashboard will open and you can get back to working.
 You can access the dashboard via the system-tray icon by just clicking on it and stop the app by right-clicking the icon and pressing quit.

 # How it works